PLAN A 2-DAY SALZBURG ITINERARY

 Salzburg – known for its baroque architecture, and historic charm, and as the birthplace of Mozart.
 Salzburg is a beauty!
 Without a question.
 I enjoyed my trip to “Salzburg in 2 days” and I cannot wait to visit this city again.
 It is one of the places I love to visit again just because it is so charming.

-Hopefully, this 2 days in Salzburg itinerary helps you plan your trip to this beautiful city, and you now know about the best things to do.
+Hopefully, this 2 days in Salzburg itinerary will help you plan your trip to this beautiful city, and you now know about the best things to do.
 It is a lovely and fun city with so much history and pretty buildings that I believe it should be on any Austria itinerary.

 I have visited Vienna, Austria´s biggest and most famous city, several times, but honestly, I cannot say which city is prettier.
 Both are extremely stunning (here is my 2-day itinerary for Vienna) and also romantic.
 So if you want to spend time with your loved one, it could be in either one of the two cities.

-• And if you plan to visit Austria and Switzerland, check out my itinerary for Central Europe.
+- And if you plan to visit Austria and Switzerland, check out my itinerary for Central Europe.